aiken-lang/merkle-patricia-forestry/off-chain/README.md

 #### `trie.prove(key: string|Buffer): Promise<Proof>`

-Let's get to the interesting part!
+Let's get to the exciting part!
 The whole point of building a Merkle Patricia Forestry is to provide succinct proofs for items.
 A proof is portable and bound to both:

 1. A specific item
 2. A specific trie